gbhoehm/HiddenEncryption/ReadMe.txt

 algorithm LSB, and connecting piece we have formed a form of concealed encryption.
 By encoding the encrypted form of a text file into a PNG image with LSB, we can leave no visible trace of encryption.
-In order not to make passwords difficult we made a simple multiple layered matrix based encryption for AES�s key.
+In order not to make passwords difficult we made a simple multiple layered matrix based encryption for AES's key.
 This allows any 16 character string that is memorable be used to add some protection to the key being stored.

 High-level notes: